QwenLM/Qwen2.5/docs/source/framework/function_call.md

 ```

-[Previously](#note-official-template), we have said that it is hard to adapt it for other frameworks that use less capable templating engines.
+This template is hard to adapt it for other frameworks that use less capable templating engines.
 But it is doable at least partially for Jinja, which is Python-oriented after all.
 We didn't use it because using the template in `transformers` leads to more changes to the inference usage, which are not very common for beginners.